 A four-hour bus ride, winding through the mountains north of San Jose sits the stunning city of La Fortuna, home to the famous Arenal Volcano of Costa Rica.
 It’s a haven for hiking and nature lovers, with an endless supply of fun activities and entertainment to enjoy.

 This hotel is an absolute gem just outside the town center of La Fortuna.
 While it’s not right in the heart of everything – that’s what makes it so special.
 It’s no more than a 10-minute walk from all the attractions, and this distance makes it QUIET at night – unlike hostels and hotels right on the main street.
+Hotel Campos Arenal was brand new when we stayed – and I highly recommend it to anyone traveling to Arenal.
 The pool offers an unimpeded view of the magnificent volcano, making it the perfect place to lay out and soak up the sun.

 It’s a family-run operation, and the staff is incredibly helpful and kind.
 From a home-cooked breakfast every morning to insider advice and help booking tours, and assistance getting us taxis and anything else we needed was great.
 I’d highly recommend a stay here – it’s affordable and convenient.
 The beds were comfortable and the air conditioning was great for the hot nights too.